 Dress to impress

 You’ll be amazed by the impact that wearing your best (or most appropriate) clothes will have, not only on how people perceive you but also on how you carry yourself.
-This is extremely important, as you will need to be confident and sure of yourself in order to positively connect with other people at the event.
+This is critical, as you will need to be confident and sure of yourself to positively connect with other people at the event.

 Don’t use business cards